- Meet Ted

 Military service brought Ted West

 Ted's service at Los Angeles Air Force base is what brought him to Southern California.
-Professionally, Ted clerked on the Ninth Circuit Court of Appeals, practiced civil law at Munger, Tolles & Olson, and then worked at a financial services company before he joined the Legislature.
+Professionally, Ted clerked on the Ninth Circuit Court of Appeals, practiced civil law at Munger, Tolles & Olson, and then worked in the private sector before he joined the Legislature.
 Locally, Ted continued to serve his community.
 Ted served on the Rampart Independent Review Panel, the Torrance Environmental Quality and Energy Conservation Commission, and was later elected to the Torrance City Council.
 When the local Assemblymember passed away suddenly in 2005, Ted was overwhelmingly elected in a special election.

 While serving three terms in the Legislature, Ted was a leader in standing up to Wall Street's excesses, reforming the subprime mortgage industry, increasing green buildings, reducing global warming, protecting public safety, and preventing domestic violence.
 Ted has repeatedly stood up to powerful interests on behalf of consumers, crime victims, seniors, children, and those without a voice.

-In 2012, for example, the governor signed 13 of the 15 Lieu bills that reached his desk, including a halt to using packs of dogs to hunt either bears or bobcats and the first-in-the-nation ban on sexual orientation conversion ‘therapy’ (which Lieu says is psychological child abuse) for gay children under 18.
+In 2012, for example, the governor signed 13 of the 15 Lieu bills that reached his desk, including the first-in-the-nation ban on sexual orientation conversion ‘therapy’ for gay children under 18 and a halt to using packs of dogs to hunt either bears or bobcats.
 He also won better protections from disruptive protests at military and civilian funerals, and helped protect against fraud and abuse in the California National Guard.
+As a result of his environmental legislation, the Coastal Conservancy was able to award over $3 million in climate change adaptation grants to organizations and communities.
 For a complete list, click HERE:

 In recognition of his hard work, Governing Magazine, a national publication on policy and governance, in 2011 for the second consecutive year named him one of the 12 top lawmakers in the nation as ‘worth watching’ and the only Californian.